Taming System Complexity: Demystifying Software Engineering Agents in Diagnosing Linux Kernel Faults: : A FL Benchmark for Linux Kernel

-\parabf{Step 1: Bug Report Collection.} We collected bug reports for Linux kernel from Kernel.org Bugzilla~\citep{Bugzilla}, the official platform for reporting Linux kernel bugs.
-Each bug report typically contains key information, including a \textit{title}, a \textit{bug description}, and additional relevant \textit{metadata}, such as the \textit{kernel version} and \textit{environment details}.
-To ensure the availability of corresponding codebase, we considered only kernel versions accessible on the official Linux kernel website~\citep{Linuxwebsite}.
-For ground-truth reliability, we focused on bug reports resolved with confirmed code fixes, specifically those marked as ``CLOSED'' and ``CODE\_FIX'' in the tracking system.
-Furthermore, we included only bug reports with patches available as attachments on the website, enabling us to identify the buggy locations based on the patch information.
-In total, we collected 2,138 bug reports during this step.
+\parabf{Step 1: Bug Report Collection.} We collected Linux kernel bug reports from Kernel.org Bugzilla~\citep{Bugzilla} up to December 31, 2024.
+Each report includes a \textit{title}, \textit{description}, and relevant \textit{metadata} (e.g., kernel version, environment).
+To ensure code availability, we retained only reports linked to kernel versions hosted on the official Linux website~\citep{Linuxwebsite}.
+For ground-truth reliability, we required reports marked as ``CLOSED'' and ``CODE\_FIX'' in the bug tracking system.
+Furthermore, we included only bug reports with patches attached, enabling us to identify the buggy locations based on the patch information.
+In total, this step yielded 2,138 bug reports.

-\parabf{Step 2: Buggy Location Identification.} For each collected bug report, we identified the location modified in the developer-committed patch as the ground-truth buggy location.
-Specifically, we traversed source files with the extensions \texttt{.c} or \texttt{.h}, skipping other file types such as \texttt{README} or \texttt{Makefile}.
-Following SWE-bench-lite~\citep{DBLP:conf/iclr/JimenezYWYPPN24}, we ensured the reliability and non-ambiguity of the ground truth by keeping bug reports involving exactly one buggy file.
+\parabf{Step 2: Buggy Location Identification.} For each collected bug report, we identified the code location modified in the developer-committed patch as the ground-truth buggy location.
+Specifically, we traversed source files with the extensions \texttt{.c} or \texttt{.h}, skipping other files such as \texttt{README} or \texttt{Makefile}.
+Following SWE-bench-lite~\citep{DBLP:conf/iclr/JimenezYWYPPN24}, we kept only unambiguous cases where exactly one file was modified to ensure the reliability of the ground truth.
 After this step, 635 bug reports with identified buggy files were obtained.

 \parabf{Step 3: Manual Inspection.} To further ensure quality, we manually reviewed the collected data.
 Three human annotators checked each bug as follows: (1) bug reports without actual bugs (e.g., those that primarily submit patches) were excluded; (2) bug reports with sufficient information (e.g., clear natural language descriptions or detailed system logs) were retained; (3) bug reports that explicitly mentioned buggy locations or fix solutions were excluded.
 As a result, the final dataset comprises \benchsize high-quality \fl tasks, and each task includes a bug report, the buggy codebase, and the ground-truth buggy file and method(s).
 A detailed sample is shown in Appendix~\ref{app:bug_sample}.